torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 above its effective low.

-The original high boundary, the hard limit, is defined as a strict limit that can not budge, even if the OOM killer has to be called.
+The original high boundary, the hard limit, is defined as a strict limit that can yest budge, even if the OOM killer has to be called.
 But this generally goes against the goal of making the most out of the available memory.
 The memory consumption of workloads varies during runtime, and that requires users to overcommit.
 But doing that with a